 When we decided to have our Frigidaire Professional Appliances installed, we had a few things we wanted to change in our kitchen.
 I already shared with you how I altered our kitchen cabinet next to the stove and opened things up.
-I also took out some of our cabinets that were attached to the wall and built a walk around DIY kitchen island.
+I also took out some of our cabinets that were attached to the wall and built a walk around DIY kitchen island, therefore making it much easier to move around in the kitchen.

 In the winter we use the back door in the kitchen to enter our house, but there is never a place to take off our shoes since the door would open straight into the cabinets.
 Now we can fully open the door and make room for everyone.
 The kitchen is also the room where everyone seems to congregate, so it’s nice to have a place were people can gather around and eat snacks or serve meals!